devjitdey/test001/README.md

-This backend code contains endpoints related menu management
+This backend code contains endpoints related to menu management

 Development
 Install the required dependencies using this command: